 4. Assimilates programmatic facility needs expressed by University administrators and ensures communication of the University's capital project requirements to the Board of Governors, to the Coordinating Board for Higher Education (CBHE) and ultimately to the Missouri State General Assembly by directing and coordinating the preparation of the University's annual capital appropriations request and appearing, as required, to testify before House and Senate committees regarding facility requirements and costs.

-8. Enables employees to perform their assigned tasks by issuing guidance and assuming budgetary responsibility for the Administrative and Information Services Division,coordinating the development of annual budgets by the various departments, and maintaining executive authority over all departmental budgets within the Administrative and Information ServicesDivision.
+7. Enables employees to perform their assigned tasks by issuing guidance and assuming budgetary responsibility for the Administrative Services Division,coordinating the development of annual budgets by the various departments, and maintaining executive authority over all departmental budgets within the Administrative ServicesDivision.

-10. Encourages high morale and the delivery of quality, customer-focused information and services by the departments, units and employees of the Administrative and Information Services Division by employing a leadership style that motivatesemployees to accomplishestablished goals and objectives in a collegial, self-motivating manner.
+9. Encourages high morale and the delivery of quality, customer-focused information and services by the departments, units and employees of the Administrative Services Division by employing a leadership style that motivatesemployees to accomplishestablished goals and objectives in a collegial, self-motivating manner.

 11. Maintains as a priority compliance with laws, regulations, and standards applicable to division activities.

 12. Oversees administration of the University Staff Ambassadors program by ensuring the program is appropriately organized, funded, and implemented annually.

 13. Ensures that miscellaneous assignments related to administrative services are completed in the best interest of the University by accepting and accomplishing tasks which are delegated by the President.

 14. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

 15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the President.